LUNAProject22/CLIPSitu/README.md

 MLP (Multi-Layer Perceptron): A simple feed-forward neural network that takes a fixed-length concatenation of the image, verb, and role embeddings as input.

 ## Training and Evaluation
-We train each model on the training split of the IMSitu dataset, and evaluate it on the validation split.
+We train each model on the training split of the IMSitu dataset and evaluate it on the validation split.
 We report accuracy and F1 score for role prediction.

 We provide scripts for training and evaluating each model, along with hyperparameter configurations.